geeberish/mucapstone/README.md

   - Launches a terminal session (`screen`) over the Bluetooth connection.
   - Requires elevated privileges (`sudo`).
 - **Known Issue:**
   - On connection, some "AT" commands may appear at the login prompt due to modem emulation.
-Wait for these to finish before logging in.[1]
+Wait for these to finish before logging in.
+[RESOLVED]

 ---